wp-plugins/tour-operator-plugin/readme.txt

 Build websites selling travel products online.

-Store complex pricing, availability, bookings and customer data secure in [TourCMS] (www.tourcms.com).
-Use WordPress to design and build your website, integrating with TourCMS for the booking/enquiry process.

 This plugin extends WordPress with new Post types for Tours/Hotels (and other travel products) and integrates with the TourCMS booking engine.
 Upload your prices once, ensure you are always displaying live pricing and booking against live availability.

+Includes widgets for displaying products on Google Maps or showing an availability overview and a specially designed theme is available free of charge from our website (or use your existing theme).

+Store complex pricing, availability, bookings and customer data secure in [TourCMS](http://www.tourcms.com "TourCMS").
+Use WordPress to design and build your website, seamlessly integrating with TourCMS for the booking/enquiry process.

+The TourCMS booking engine is configurable in 14+ languages (let us know if you need one we don't currently support) and integrates with various payment gateway solutions from around the world.

 == Installation ==